Phantasm III: Lord of the Dead: Plot

 Immediately after his apparent demise at the end of the previous film, a new Tall Man emerges from his dimension fork.
 Meanwhile, after being ejected from the hearse carrying Mike Pearson and Liz Reynolds, a surviving Reggie watches as the hearse explodes.
 Reggie finds Liz dead, but saves Mike from the Tall Man by threatening to kill them all with a grenade.
 The Tall Man retreats with Liz's head, but promises to return when Mike recovers.

 Two years later, a comatose and hospitalized Mike has a near death experience, where his deceased brother Jody appears, but is interrupted by the Tall Man.
 Awakening, Mike is attacked by a demonic nurse, but quickly subdues her.
 Reggie arrives as she dies, her scalp bursting open, revealing a cranial sphere that takes off through the window after seeing Mike awake.
-At Reggie's house, the Tall Man arrives via dimensional fork, overpowers Reggie, transforms Jody into a charred sphere, before drawing Mike through the gate with him.
+At Reggie's house, the Tall Man arrives via a dimensional fork, overpowers Reggie and transforms Jody into a charred sphere, before drawing Mike through the gate with him.

 The next morning, Reggie travels to Holtsville, Idaho, which the Jody-sphere mentions.
-Upon arrival, Reggie finds it's a ghost town, and is captured by three looters, who lock him in the trunk of his 1970 Barracuda.
+Upon arrival, Reggie finds it is a ghost town, and is captured by three looters, who lock him in the trunk of his 1970 Barracuda.
 Reggie is later rescued by a young boy named Tim, who kills the looters when they break into his house.
 When he and Reggie bury the looters in his yard, Tim tells Reggie how the Tall Man took his parents and destroyed Holtsville.
 In the morning, Reggie and Tim find the three graves empty and their pink hearse gone.

 When the two depart Holtsville, Reggie attempts to leave Tim at an orphanage, but the boy hides in the trunk of his car.
 Reggie finds a mausoleum, where he encounters a sphere, and is accosted by two young women, Tanesha and Rocky, before he can destroy it.
 Reggie tries to warn them, but Tanesha is killed by the sphere.
 Tim appears, destroying the sphere with his pistol.
 Tim and Reggie join forces with Rocky, and soon come upon a convoy of hearses driven by Gravers, and decide to follow after.
 When they make camp at night, Jody approaches Reggie in a dream, taking him to the Tall Man's lair, where they rescue Mike.
 As Reggie wakes, Jody opens a portal and Mike emerges.
 The Tall Man tries to follow, but Reggie closes the portal, severing the Tall Man's hands.